g-velaz/Simple-Flashcard-App/README.md

 ## Lab 3

 ### App Description
-This app allows the user to make multiple flashcards that can be revisited in original or random order at any time
+This app allows the user to make multiple flashcards that can be revisited in original or random order at any time.
+The user can also delete and add cards at will.

 ### App Walk-though